Welcome Swallows Darwin, NT, Australia

 Purer though, these fractal blooms of flight,

-free from halting weight of human plan,
+without the halting weight of human plan,

-with only press of wind and speed and light
+and only press of wind and speed and light

 to guide their gliding nuance and deft scan.